henishshah18/youtube_playlist/README.md

 - There are two major issues with the Youtube Algorithm that recommends videos in the app-

-  **1. It maximizes our screen time on the platform by recommending videos that we have a higher chance of clicking on.**
+  **1. It maximizes our screen time on the platform by recommending videos that we have a higher chance of being clicked on.**
   >How is that bad?
 Now, this is not a bad business model, but it certainly is disadvantageous for us as it only gives a little entertainment in exchange for keeping us in a potentially harmful dopamine loop.